 1. Taxes paid to a foreign country that you do not legally owe, including amounts eligible for refund by the foreign country.
-If you claim a credit for foreign taxes paid, and you receive a refund of all or part of those taxes in a later year, you must file an amended return reducing the taxes credited by the amount refunded.
-If you do not exercise your available remedies to reduce the amount of foreign tax to what you legally owe, a credit for the excess amount may be denied.
+If you do not exercise your available remedies to reduce the amount of foreign tax to what you legally owe, a credit for the excess amount is not allowed.